Choosing A Price Protection Credit Card

 Proof: When making a claim, you will typically have to provide proof of the item advertised at a lower cost.
 In some cases, that may mean providing a printed catalogue provided by the retailer.

 Designed to offer extra cover on your card purchases, price protection guarantee ensures you don’t lose out if you happen to see an item at a lower cost after you’ve bought it.
 Let’s take a look to see how that might play out in real life.

 Sam uses her card to buy a new coffee machine from Harvey Norman.
 She pays $500 for it and is pretty impressed with her purchase (and all the caffeine it provides).

 Four weeks later, she sees exactly the same coffee machine on sale for $400 at The Good Guys.
 She checks the terms and conditions as set out by her card’s price protection guarantee and she can make a claim.

 Her card requires items to have a difference in price of $75 or more, and located at bricks-and-mortar stores less than 25km from each other.
 The price difference on the coffee machine is $100, and the stores are 15km apart.

 She makes the claim, providing the documentation required to the insurer, and she gets the $100 refunded back onto her card.

 Is It Worth It?

-With that being said, you will usually pay a higher annual fee on cards that offer features such as these.
-But if you make good use of all the features on offer, the higher annual fee may be worth paying.
+With that being said, you will usually pay a higher annual fee on cards that offer features like these.
+But, if you make good use of all the features on offer, the higher annual fee may be worth paying.

 In terms of opportunity to make a claim, that will depend on how much time you spend researching your purchases, before and after you make them.
 If you spend a lot of time researching your options before you buy, you will usually find the best deal available.